epinio/docs/docs/howtos/customization/setup_export_registry.md

  - create a kubernetes secret with key `tls.crt` whose value is the set of additional certifcates in PEM-encoded form.

- - extend the authentication secret with a key `certs` whose value is the name of the secret created in the preceding step.
+ - extend the authentication secret with a key `certs` (sibling to key `.dockerconfigjson`) whose value is the name of the secret created in the preceding step.